NetDevPack/Security.Jwt/README.md

 # ⛅ Multiple API's - Use Jwks

-One of the biggest problem at Key Management is: How to distribute keys in a security way.
-HMAC relies on sharing the key between many projects.
-To accomplish it `NetDevPack.Security.Jwt` use Public Key Cryptosystem to generate your keys.
+One of the biggest problem at multi api's environment is about Key Management, a classical problem of cryptography: How to distribute keys in a security way?
+JWT with HMAC Key relies on sharing the key between many projects and people.
+But instead, to accomplish it `NetDevPack.Security.Jwt.Core` use Public Key Cryptosystem to generate your keys.
 So you can share you public key at `https://<your_api_adrress>/jwks`!
+While the private key only lives in one secure place.

 **Peace of cake 🎂**